-When answering these questions, we need to not only think about the technology that could potentially solve the problem.
+When answering these questions, we need to not only think about the technology that could solve the problem.
 We also need to consider what we can build.
 What product will solve this problem and simplify the user’s journey?
 Technology isn’t the saviour in this example – a great product is.

 Next up – come up with a set of requirements and feed it through to a software development team to build, right?

 No, think about the outcomes you want for your users through the use of technology instead.
 We need to truly understand the pain points users are facing.
 This will give insight into how their overall experience is affected.
-In the example of GPs and their patients, it can put strain on a professional relationship, waste time and possibly affect medical outcomes.
+In the example of GPs and their patients, it can put a strain on a professional relationship, waste time and affect medical outcomes.